 It’s important to understand that choosing not to talk about drugs with your child also sends a strong message, and it doesn’t mean they won’t encounter them just because you didn’t educate them about it.
 Deciding not to undertake substance abuse education can result in your child being unprepared for situations they may encounter.
 In 2021, 32% of grade 12 students, 19% of grade 10s, and 10% of grade 8 students reported using illegal drugs within the past 12 months.
 If you haven’t broached the topic first, they’re unlikely to come to you when they have questions or concerns about drugs.

 How to Talk to Your Child About Substance Use

-Kids and drugs is a major fear for many parents, and you might think “not my child,” but unfortunately if you don’t educate your kid, they won’t be aware of what they’re getting themselves into when they start using drugs in middle or high school.
-Knowing how to open the conversation about drugs with your kids and create a sense of trust and confidence between you allows children to come to you with questions or concerns rather than fearing punishment if they encounter drugs on the schoolyard.
+Kids and drugs are a major fear for many parents, and you might think “Not my child,” but unfortunately if you don’t educate your kid, they won’t be aware of what they’re getting themselves into when they start using drugs in middle or high school.
+Knowing how to open the conversation about drugs with your kids and create a sense of trust and confidence between you allows children to come to you with questions or concerns rather than fearing punishment if they encounter drugs in the schoolyard.

 Here are conversation starters to help make it easier to talk to your kids about drugs and substance abuse for the first time.

 You’ll want to start your first conversation about drugs when your child is still in middle school.
 A great way to begin is simply sitting your child down in a relaxing home environment and asking them if they’ve heard of drugs.
 If they say yes, listen to what they have to say and if they have a viewpoint, be respectful.
 If your young child has never been exposed to the word before, this is your opportunity to explain what drugs are and why they’re a cause for concern.
 When explaining drugs, stick to the facts and don’t impart personal opinions or make them sound fun or glamorous.